emilioego/data_stream_ml_sevici/README.md

 ----------------
 The Biking Dublin application is intended for users to get real time information regarding bikes availability for hiring and returning at various bike stations throughout Dublin city.
-The application also offers historical data regarding bikes availability based on stations, daily and hourly.
+The application also offers historical data regarding daily and hourly bikes availability based on stations.

  * For a full description of the module, visit the project page: https://github.com/DucarrougeR/DublinBikes